lifepillar/vim8-colorschemes/README.md

 - All color schemes define `g:terminal_ansi_colors` (currently using a standard palette).

+- Minor inconsistencies, such as trailing spaces and mixed tab have been ironed out.

 Other than that, the color schemes should be functionally equivalent to their original counterpart (modulo any oversight on my part).
 Please review!